bao-project/bao-demos/demos/linux+zephyr/README.md

 object is implemented through a shared memory region and a doorbell mechanism in the form of hardware interrupts.

-If Zephyr supports SMP for the taarget architecture, half of the cores are assigned to Zephyr and half to Linux.
+If Zephyr supports SMP for the target architecture, half of the cores are assigned to Zephyr and half to Linux.
 If not, one core is assigned to Zephyr and the remaining ones to Linux.
 The platform's first available UART is also assigned to Zephyr.
-A ny additional UART device is assigned to Linux.
+Any additional UART device is assigned to Linux.
 The Linux guest is also accessible via ssh at the static address **192.168.42.15**.

 You can send messages to Zephyr by writing to `/dev/baoipc0`.
 For example: